 It's the social event of the season for anyone with a denim jacket covered in patches hanging in their closet.
 Riot Fest brings punk, metal, indie acts to Douglas Park, setting up stages amid circus attractions, games and a sideshow.
-This year, Nine Inch Nails, Queens of the Stone Age and Jawbreaker top a lineup that should take you back to days spend doodling band logos in the margins of notebooks.
+The 2018 lineup has not yet been announced.

 |Venue name:||Douglas Park||Contact:|

 |Cross street:||at California Ave|

 |Opening hours:||Daily 6am–11pm|